MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 ## Verify the current release

-When new versions of the MAKES are released, a new folder will be created on your Azure Storage Account.
+When new versions of MAKES are released, a new folder will be created on your Azure Storage Account.
 In this folder will be all of the elements required to self-host an instance of MAKES.
 To get started, let's verify that MAKES has been pushed to your subscription.

 - Open the [Azure portal](https://portal.azure.com) and navigate to Storage Accounts.